 Most travellers in Dubai will spend a fair bit of time travelling up and down the Sheikh Zayed Road.
 The main thoroughfare from the airport, it’s an impressive row of skyscrapers and is the best place to view the city’s spectacular and varied architecture.
 It’s a wide and spacious area and there’s little in the way of walkable restaurants or shops, so is best for those with their own vehicle.

 A real icon of Dubai, The Palm Jumeirah is perhaps its most ostentatious show of wealth and luxury.
 The man-made island sits just off the coast from Internet City (a rather on-the-nose name for the technology business district) and has holiday rentals, luxury hotels and even waterparks on its fronds.
-If beachfront access is what you’re after, this is the top place to stay in the city.
+If beachfront access is what you’re after, this is the top place where to stay in Dubai.

 Few travellers would think to stay in Deira.
 This older part of Dubai offers none of the glitz and glamour you'll have come to expect, and instead feels like a genuine living and breathing city.
 If you want to get away from the half-empty adult playground that new Dubai can sometimes resemble, this is the best place where to stay in Dubai.

-Best for enjoying the best of both worlds: Swissôtel Living Al Ghurair
+- Best for enjoying the best of both worlds: Swissôtel Living Al Ghurair

-Best for saving your dirham for dinner out: Rove City Centre
+- Best for saving your dirham for dinner out: Rove City Centre